platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 ### DNS Challenge

 To provide a valid SSL-certificate,
-Let's Encrypt needs to ensure that the requester is entitled to receive the SSL-certificate it asked for (usually through the presence of a specific token on the DNS zone of that domain).
+Let's Encrypt needs to ensure that the requester is entitled to receive the SSL-certificate it asked for.
+This is usually checked through the presence of a specific token on the DNS zone of that domain.

 This ownership verification is achieved through the so-called [_Challenge_ step](https://letsencrypt.org/docs/challenge-types/).